Lions Scouting Legacy - Seibu's Player Discovery Power

 Evolution of Scouting Methods

 In the 2010s Seibu began integrating data analytics into its scouting process.
 The club established an analytics department in 2015, incorporating TrackMan-based pitcher evaluation and batted-ball metrics including exit velocity and launch angle into player assessments.
 This created an evaluation framework combining traditional scouting intuition with quantitative evidence.
 In the 2019 draft, analytics flagged Roki Sasaki as a top prospect, but Seibu lost the lottery and instead acquired Satoshi Miyagawa.
 The club also embraced the development draft: Kaima Taira, selected as the first developmental pick in 2018, appeared in 51 first-team games in 2021 and posted a 0.88 ERA.
-The collaboration between scouting and analytics departments has become the core of modern Seibu's player discovery capability.
+The collaboration between scouting and analytics departments has become the core of Seibu's post-2015 player discovery capability.

 Related books are also helpful